Wilbur Scoville: Death

-Scoville died on March 10, 1942, at the age of 77 in Gainesville, Florida.
-It is unknown how he died.
+Scoville died of unknown causes on March 10, 1942, in Gainesville, Florida at the age of 77.

 Awards

 In 1922, Scoville won the Ebert prize from the American Pharmaceutical Association, which is given to "recognize the author(s) of the best report of original investigation of a medicinal substance."
 In 1929, he received the Remington Honor Medal, the APhA's top award.
 Scoville also received an honorary Doctor of Science from Columbia University in 1929.